rsdn/CodeJam/PerfTests/docs/Intro.md

 5. **It just works: diagnostics.** As said above, benchmarking is hard.
 CodeJam.PerfTests tries to take the burden from you by providing various diagnostic messages and warnings when something goes wrong.
 Running a debug build, benchmark results cannot be trusted or the source version does not match to binaries?
 There is warning for it.
 At the same time we are trying not to bother you with garbage messages: by default output contains only really important things.
 Of course, it's configurable.

 6. **It just works: real-world use cases.**  The design of the framework is heavily inspired by dogfooding experience and use cases from our real projects.
-If there're sane use cases uncovered we're going to add them.
-What's done so far:
+If there're sane use cases uncovered we are going to add them.
+What was done so far:

    * Support for most popular testing frameworks and public API for adding new ones.
 NUnit, xUnit (*--not stable yet--*) and MS Test perftest packages are available out of the box.
    * Support for perftests over dynamically generated or emitted codebase.
 Source annotations for such tests can be stored as xml resource files, therefore you can regenerate the code without loosing collected perf test metrics.